How to Make a Budget (2025–2026 Guide)

 - Savings and debt payoff: money you intentionally set aside for the future.

-Net income − total expenses = monthly surplus or deficit
+Net income − total expenses = monthly surplus or deficit.

 How to Make a Budget Step by Step